Lötschberg railway

 The Lötschberg line is a railway in Switzerland, connecting Spiez in the canton of Bern with Brig in the canton of Valais.
 It crosses the Bernese Alps, from the Bernese Oberland to Upper Valais, through the Lötschberg Tunnel in the middle of the line.
 Together with the Simplon Tunnel south of Brig, it constitutes one of the major railways through the Alps and an important north-south axis in Europe.
 The Lötschberg axis is backed by the lower and longer Lötschberg Base Tunnel, part of the New Railway Links through the Alps project.

-The line is famous for its double loop of spiral tunnels in the Kander Valley on its northern approach to the Lötschberg Tunnel and the climb out of the Rhone Valley on a steep mountainside through numerous tunnels and viaducts on the southern approach.
+The line is famous for its double loop of spiral tunnels in the Kander Valley on its northern approach to the Lötschberg Tunnel and the climb out of the Rhone Valley along a steep mountainside through numerous tunnels and viaducts on the southern approach.
 Its culminating point is 1240 m above sea level, making it the highest adhesion and standard gauge railway in Switzerland.

 Location

-The Lötschberg line, with the 14.6 km long Lötschberg Tunnel at its heart, provides a direct access from Bern to Brig, the latter city being also reachable by bypassing the Bernese Alps via Lausanne, using the Swiss part of the Simplon railway.
+The Lötschberg line, with the 14.6 km long Lötschberg Tunnel at its heart, allows direct service from Bern to Brig, the latter city being also reachable by bypassing the Bernese Alps via Lausanne, using the Swiss part of the Simplon railway.
 It is the second most important north-south link through the Swiss Alps after the Gotthard railway.
 Together with the Simplon Tunnel and the Italian part of the Simplon line, it also connects the Swiss Plateau to Northern Italy.
-The more recent Lötschberg Base Tunnel cuts most of the open-air section of the mountain line and provides a faster access between Bern and Brig.
+The more recent Lötschberg Base Tunnel replaces most of the open-air section of the mountain line and allows faster travel between Bern and Brig.
 Both tunnels run below the 2690 m-high Lötschen Pass of the Lötschberg region.